odhran-kainos/blog/post/9 - Micro-optimizing your Scala code.md

 - [Github Source](https://github.com/lihaoyi/fansi/blob/35b48525af8894484d2bc2f9403fbb3994774749/fansi/shared/src/main/scala/fansi/Fansi.scala#L126-L128)

-This was introduced to make the `while`-loop going over the `Attr.categories` vector faster.
+This was introduced to make the `while`-loop going over the `Attr.categories` vector faster inside the `render` method.
 Iterating over an `Array` is faster than iterating over a `Vector`, and this one is in the critical path for the `.render` method converting our `fansi.Str`s into `java.lang.String`s.

+Although allocating this array costs something, it's the `Attr.categories` vector only has 5 items in it, so allocating a 5-element array should be cheap.
+For `render`ing any non-trivial `Str` the speed up from faster iteration would outweigh the cost of allocating that array.

 Removing it: